 Reducing the risk of falls on the stairs

 There are various techniques and devices that can help older people walking up and down the stairs.
 A good piece of general advice is to lead with the stronger leg when going up the stairs (‘the good goes up’), and let the weaker leg lead when going down the stairs (‘the bad goes down’).
 An occupational therapist or physiotherapist will be able to demonstrate these techniques in more detail.
 A physiotherapist can all suggest exercises to improve strength, balance and mobility to help with going safely up and down stairs.

 - A colour-contrasted nosing on the edge of each stair will make it easier to see the edge of the stair.

 - A carpet colour that strongly contrasts with the walls will make it easier to use the stairs.
 If this is not currently the case, consider replacing the carpet for one of a different colour or re-painting the walls.

 - A small degree of forward planning can potentially reduce the number of times that stairs need to be used during the day.

-- Lighting should cover the entire stairway, as well as the areas such as landings at the top and bottom.
+- Lighting should cover the entire stairway, as well as at the top and bottom, such as landings.